Couverture de MDA Quest Podcast

 Guests:

-Connect with Izzy:
+Connect with Cienna:

 Host:

 Mindy Henderson is MDA’s Vice President of Disability Outreach & Empowerment, Editor-in-Chief of Quest Media, and the host of this podcast.
-She was diagnosed with spinal muscular atrophy (SMA) type 2, when she was 15 months old and has been a life-long partner to MDA.
-Mindy is also a motivational speaker and a writer, and author of the book, The Truth About Things That Suck.
+She was diagnosed with spinal muscular atrophy (SMA) type 2 when she was 15 months old and has been a life-long partner to MDA.
+Mindy is also a speaker and a writer, and author of the book, The Truth About Things That Suck.

 Connect with Mindy: